Crypto Assets Under the Bankruptcy Code: Practical Guidance for Addressing Novel Problems

 I. Overview of exchange bankruptcies

 II.
-Lessons on key issues from exchange bankruptcies
+Lessons on key issues

 III.
-Challenges with digital and crypto assets
+Overcoming challenges with digital and crypto assets

 A. Obtaining data and records